435-425-3322 | thelodge@redriverranch.com | Our weather today is:

 Posted in: Education, Historical places, Nature on September 29, 2025.

-Just inside Capitol Reef National Park in Utah is the Fruita Historic District, a desert oasis unlike any other in red rock country.
-Tall cottonwoods cast shadows over lush green fields, pioneer homesteads remain preserved against sandstone cliffs, and over a thousand fruit trees still thrive where early settlers once made their living.
-For many visitors, exploring Fruita’s orchards is as memorable as hiking Hickman Bridge or driving the Scenic Drive.
+Just inside Capitol Reef National Park is the Fruita Historic District, and it’s a little different from anything else you’ll find in red rock country.
+Tall cottonwoods shade lush green fields, pioneer homesteads sit right up against the sandstone cliffs, and over a thousand fruit trees still produce where early settlers once made their living.
+For a lot of visitors, walking Fruita’s orchards turns out to be just as memorable as hiking Hickman Bridge or driving the Scenic Drive.
+Sometimes more so.

 Orchards in Fruita Historic District, Capitol Reef